pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 =================================================
 How to correctly compare the accuracy of machine learning against traditional nowcasting methods available in pysteps?

-Before starting, you need to ask yourself these two questions:
+Before starting the comparison, you need to ask yourself what is the objective of nowcasting:

 #.
 Do you only want to minimize prediction errors?
 #.
 Do you also want to represent the prediction uncertainty?